floridomeacci/TBWA-backslash-generator/README.md

 The website is currently available on staging, at <a href="https://gentbwanl.wpenginepowered.com/"><b>gen.tbwa.nl</b></a>, but will eventually be accessible only to TBWA employees.

 Key features include:
-* An options menu for different sizes and alignments.
+* A customizable options menu for different sizes and alignments.
-* A NSFW check.
+* An NSFW content check.
-* A kickass 3D loader.
+* A dynamic 3D loading animation.

-* Saved options menu states.
+Upcoming features:
+* Persistent states for the options menu.
+(Currently in progress)
+* Queuing system for AI generation requests.
+* Implementation of rate limiting to ensure optimal performance.

 <br>